jakech/llm-api-doc/source/includes/_quotation.md

 ```

 > `409`
-> Not enough stops, number of stops should be between 2 and 15 _plz confirm_
+> Not enough stops, number of stops should be between 2 and 10

 ```json
 { "message": "ERR_INSUFFICIENT_STOPS" }
 ```

 > `409`
-> Reached maximum stops, Number of stops should be between 2 and 15 _plz confirm_
+> Reached maximum stops, Number of stops should be between 2 and 10

 ```json
 { "message": "ERR_TOO_MANY_STOPS" }